jkstill/systemd-abort-shutdown/README.md

 ## Test the service

-With these values at 15%, the `check-boot-space.sh` script that is run by the `bootpart-full-abort-shutdown.service` service will prevent the reboot.
+With the threshold values at 15%, the `check-boot-space.sh` script that is run by the `bootpart-full-abort-shutdown.service` service will prevent the reboot.

 ```
 [root@ora75-mule ~]# grep 'declare max' /usr/local/bin/check-boot-space.sh